 St Paul now speaks of the collection being taken up for the poor Catholics in Jerusalem.
 He notes how the Macedonians – poor themselves – have given more than they can afford: such is their generosity.
 He notes that the Corinthians abound in faith, preaching, knowledge and zealous love and hopes that they will excel in this work also.
 He has sent Titus and another to them for the purpose of this collection.

-Toward the end of the letter St Paul returns to addressing the criticisms levelled against him by the Jewish convert visitors to Corinth.
+Toward the end of the letter, St Paul returns to addressing the criticisms leveled against him by the Jewish convert visitors to Corinth.

 In reading this section of the letter we need to bear in mind the circumstances of the times and the way the letter would be used.
 Communication, even by the high standard Roman roads, was slow – but in a gossipy sense thorough in the making and breaking of reputations.
 Paul knew that his letters had a wide circulation among the churches of the region.
 He knew the criticism of him would already have made the same rounds.
 He knew that he must nail this slander thoroughly and finally.